BenderFendor/doordashscrapper/README.md

 1. Clone the repository: `git clone https://github.com/BenderFendor/doordashscrapper.git`
 2. Navigate to the project directory: `cd doordashscrapper`
-3. Install the required packages: `pip install -r requirements.txt`
+3. Install google-chrome if you don't have install as it is need for selenium

 ## Usage
 To use this project, follow these steps: